ufal/hamledt/normalize/sk-match/README.txt

 data should be the most reliable part of the treebank but it is biased towards short and easy sentences.
 This part is processed here as sk-match.

+IMPORTANT: IF YOU NEED TO RE-RUN (AND POSSIBLY MODIFY) THE PROCESSING OF THE ORIGINAL DATA RECEIVED FROM BRATISLAVA, GO TO ../sk/ AND CHECK THE FILE poznamky.txt (IN CZECH).

 The rest of this README file is the original README.txt I wrote for the Slovak Treebank in HamleDT:

 =======================================================================================================================